Bigger, better (buttered!) brioche buns

 Sounds like a advertisement for a bakery, right?
 Or some kind of absurd new season on Netflix.
 Brioche buns and the method of positive expectation, not exactly an iconic duo…

-My phone began to ring, I answer it and my heart sank as the young girl on the end of the line informs me that there was an error in our order, and the 60 brioche buns we had ordered were not ready, and could not be made in time for our event.
-Despite my disappointment, I remain calm and assertive, and asked the girl if there was any other bakery’s she could recommend, or contact on our behalf to try and appease the situation.
-She tells me she will do her very best to contact bakeries near by.
+My phone began to ring, I answered it and my heart sank as the young girl on the end of the line informed me that there was an error in our order, and the 60 brioche buns we had ordered were not ready, and could not be made in time for our event.
+Despite my disappointment, I remained calm and assertive, and asked the girl if there were any other bakeries she could recommend, or contact on our behalf to try and remedy the situation.
+She told me she would do her very best to contact bakeries nearby.

-I broke the new to my fiancé (now husband) David, and we immediately try to rectify the situation, calling every bakery Google-able!
+I broke the news to my fiancé (now husband) David, and we immediately tried to rectify the situation, calling every bakery Google-able!
 We had no luck.
 Brioche buns, as it turns out, aren’t something bakeries have on hand often, let alone 60 of them!
 (At this point we even contemplated making them ourselves…)

-We had planned to serve pulled pork sliders to 60 guests later that afternoon and trying his very best to solve this problem, David suggests that if we exhaust all possible options we could simply serve the sliders on dinner rolls.
-Now, I know there are foodies out there, reading this, with eyes wide in horror at the thought of swapping out delicious soft brioche buns for grocery store dinner rolls, and to be honest, so was I, not because I didn’t appreciate my husbands efforts to fix the situation, but because I had a sense, a feeling, that everything was going to turn out ok.
-Better than ok in fact!
+We had planned to serve pulled pork sliders to 60 guests later that afternoon and trying his very best to solve the problem, David suggested that if we exhaust all possible options we could simply serve the sliders on dinner rolls.
+Now, I know there are foodies out there, reading this, with eyes wide in horror at the thought of swapping out delicious, soft brioche buns for grocery store-bought dinner rolls, and to be honest, so was I, not because I didn’t appreciate my husbands efforts to fix the situation, but because I had a sense, a feeling, that everything was going to turn out OK (and I really, really, didn’t want dinner rolls!).
+Better than OK in fact!
 I knew that there were brioche buns coming our way, I didn’t know the how or the when but I knew that everything was going to turn out exactly how it was supposed to.

 That was the old me.